the abc formula

 Part I: Introduction.
 In this section, we give a brief overview of the approach and discuss the importance of writing and opinion.

-PART III: The ABCS in Example: In this section we give you difference examples of how the ABC’s in action and how to effectively use them.
+PART III: The ABCS in Example: In this section we give you different examples of the ABC’s in action and how to effectively use them.

 PART IV: Pitching: Here we will go over how to effectively pitch ideas and submit ideas to an editor for publication.